-If you, like many of us, eat fast food in average between 2-4 times a week; relying on commercial & processed foods, skipping fresh fruit and vegetables, then you are depleting yourself from essential nutrients that over time will affect your sense of mind.
+If you, like many of us, eat fast food on average between 2-4 times a week, relying on commercial & processed foods, skipping fresh fruit and vegetables, then you are depleting yourself from essential nutrients that, over time, will affect your sense of mind.
 What you want to do is to take those “baby steps” and slowly improve your food intake so you could feel better.

 What if you are missing avocado, tomatoes, and fish?